stealthdrop/stealthdrop/README.md

 We had some ideas to figure out in-browser proving: What if we broke the proving key into small chunks, did whatever computation necessary for snarkjs, and garbage collect all the open buffers away.
 Well, we implemented exactly that: [Chunked zkeys](https://github.com/nalinbhardwaj/snarkjs/commit/d1c10a6373c02eaa214968da96e2514ddc8c8b92)!
 This enables splitting of the proving key file from a single \~6.5GB file to 10 pieces, each in its own file (the largest of which is \~2.3GB).
 Still, this is not enough to make the leap to in-browser proof generation: most computers/browsers would still be unable to support the \~4GB RAM requirement and the atleast \~50gb SWAP requirement.

-We reeaallly wanted to put these proofs in browser, but I think we're just a few years too early to be able to do that -- in total, we likely need a reduction of at least one or two orders of magnitude, and it's unlikely we'd be able to squeeze this out in the current state of zk SNARK tooling.
+We reeaallly wanted to put these proofs in browser, but I think we're just a few years too early to be able to do that.
+Even using IndexedDB to use disc space as memory, we would still likely need a reduction of at least one or two orders of magnitude, and it's unlikely we'd be able to squeeze this out in the current state of zk SNARK tooling.
 Nonetheless, it is quite exciting to be able to make a project that runs into the edges of what's possible with the current box of production zk-SNARKs this way!

 Ultimately, we decided to go with the _easier_ route of setting up a remote SNARK prover.
 Using a beefy server and a really clever queue based implementation -- one that manages long running proving jobs with no external dependencies and no overhead from Redis or other management databases (unlike standard NodeJS libraries like [Bull](https://github.com/OptimalBits/bull)).
+To ensure that we are not a trusted, centralized point of failure in the protocol, we provide all the infrastructure for you to setup your own remote snark prover (we encourage you to try it out!).

 ## On-chain contract